 Documentation: ECE/ENERGY/96 – Report of the Committee on Sustainable Energy on its twenty-third session.

-78. The Acting-Chair of the Committee on Sustainable Energy decided to adopt the report of the twenty-third session of the Committee on Sustainable Energy (ECE/ENERGY/96) by written procedure for technical reasons as set forth in the Guidelines on procedures and practices for ECE bodies (ECE/CES/2014/53, para.
+78. The Acting-Chair of the Committee on Sustainable Energy closed the meeting and decided to adopt the report of the twenty-third session of the Committee on Sustainable Energy (ECE/ENERGY/96) by written procedure, based on the Guidelines on procedures and practices for ECE bodies (ECE/CES/2014/53, para.
 21).
 79. The meeting was closed at 18:50 hours on 21 November 2014.

 Annex I